crowdsecurity/crowdsec-docs/crowdsec-docs/docs/central_api/blocklist.md

 The content of the blocklist is unique to each Security Engine, as it mirrors the behaviours they report.
 For example, suppose you're running the Security Engine on a web server with WordPress.
 In that case, you will receive IPs performing generic attacks against web servers *and* IPs engaging in wordpress-specific attacks.

-The *Community Blocklist* content is capped at 15 thousand IPs at once.
+The *Community Blocklist* contains 15 thousand malicious IP's based on your reported scenarios.

 # Community Blocklist (Premium)